emirbuckun/RecipeKeeper/README.md

 ├── RecipeKeeper.sln
 ```

+- `.vscode` contains workspace settings as well as configurations.
 - `Core` is core layer of the solution.
 It contains app, data access and entity projects.
 - `Infrastructure` is infrastructure layer of the solution.
 It contains data access projects.
 - `Presentation` is presentation layer of the solution.
 It contains Web API and Web UI projects.